OpenGen/GenTorch/README.md

 ### Milestone 2: Initial version of a multi-threaded inference and learning library

 [x] Implement a library function for multi-threaded SGD-based learning of a generative function

+[~] Implement MCMC library functions for MH (with custom generative function proposal), MALA, and HMC, together with an initial spec for update and related trace functions, that allows traces to avoid allocation.

 [ ] Demonstrate that library using an inference model with stochastic structure.